-THE LOS ANGELES PHILHARMONIC HOPED TO INCREASE EXCITEMENT AND SEASONAL SUBSCRIPTIONS BY OFFERING MUSIC LOVERS A GLIMPSE INTO WHAT TRANSPIRED BEHIND THE SCENES WITH ITS ORCHESTRA.
+THE LOS ANGELES PHILHARMONIC HOPED TO INCREASE SEASONAL SUBSCRIPTIONS BY OFFERING MUSIC LOVERS A GLIMPSE INTO WHAT TRANSPIRED BEHIND THE SCENES WITH ITS ORCHESTRA.

-this behind-the-scenes glimpse would be an additional way to thank subscribers and donors for their support, and help them feel like they were part of the Philharmonic family.
+This behind-the-scenes glimpse would be an additional way to thank subscribers and donors for their support, and help them feel like they were part of the Philharmonic family.

 The Philharmonic's impulse was to create a standard newsletter filled with short blurbs about people and events.
-Drawing from my background in journalism, I suggested we write in-depth feature stories instead—detailed profiles that went beyond the usual fare found in newsletters—to highlight the conductor, associate conductor, and other notable figures.
+Drawing from my background in journalism, I offered to write in-depth feature stories instead—detailed profiles that went far beyond content members had seen before.

-Special events, such as fundraisers and annual milestones, would receive the same, in-depth treatment, as would any remarkable achievement by orchestra members or support staff.
+Special events would receive the same, in-depth treatment, as would any remarkable achievement by orchestra members or support staff.
 The client loved the idea, and the Crescendo newsletter was born.

-I wrote another story about the associate conductor’s collaboration with Star Trek actor John DeLancie during a holiday event for children, and coupled that with a story featuring interviews with Beatles producer George Martin, Susanna Hoffs of The Bangles, actor Mike Myers, Police drummer Stewart Copeland, and other notable figures performing in a 1970s-themed fundraiser at the Hollywood Bowl.
+I wrote another story about the associate conductor’s collaboration with Star Trek actor John DeLancie during a holiday event for children, and coupled that with a story featuring interviews with Beatles producer Sir George Martin, Susanna Hoffs of The Bangles, actor Mike Myers, Police drummer Stewart Copeland, and others performing in a 1970s-themed fundraiser at the Hollywood Bowl.

-In addition, bus advertising was developed that featured bars of music extending the length of the vehicle bookended by sentiments people might feel before and after listening to it—Anticipation / Standing Ovation, Listen / Emotion, and First Movement / Perfect Evening.
+In addition, bus advertising was developed that featured bars of music bookended by sentiments people might feel before and after listening to a performance—Anticipation / Standing Ovation, Listen / Emotion, and First Movement / Perfect Evening.